ceph/ceph-cm-ansible/roles/common/README.rst

 ``yum_timeout`` is an integer used to set the yum timeout.
 Defined in ``roles/common/defaults/main.yml``.

+``nagios_allowed_hosts`` should be a comma-separated list of hosts allowed to query NRPE.
+Override in the secrets repo.

 The following variables are used to configure NRPE_ (Nagios Remote Plugin Executor) on hosts in ``/etc/nagios/nrpe.cfg``.
 The system defaults differ between distros (``nrpe`` in RHEL vs ``nagios-nrpe-server`` in Ubuntu).
 Setting these allows us to make